 - Application must indicate the track for which you are applying: Dietetics Track (DPD), Accelerated Community Track (ACT), or Accelerated Dietitian Nutritionist Track (MS-ADNT) - Application and non-refundable \$60 application fee - Official transcripts from all colleges and universities attended in sealed envelopes or sent electronically directly to Meredith College from the institution(s) - Two completed online recommendation forms from individuals with knowledge of the applicant's professional work or ability.
-One professional recommendation should be provided by a supervisor from an employment or volunteer position. - Official report of scores of the Graduate Record Examinations® (GRE®), mailed directly from the Educational Testing Service or GRE® waiver (available for prospective students meeting specific criteria - Statement of work experience (Resume or C.V.) - Responses to essay questions
+One professional recommendation should be provided by a supervisor from an employment or volunteer position. - Statement of work experience (Resume or C.V.) - Responses to essay questions